kodie/peekfield/readme.md

 * `field.values` - An object containing the values of any input elements inside of the field element the last time they were fetched (does not change when `field.getInputValues()` is ran manually).

+* `field.inputs` - An array of all child input elements.

 #### Events